 Duodenitis is an inflammation of the duodenum.
 Like diverticulitis, it sometimes results in intestinal blockage.
 Its complications include vomiting blood, severe pain, and anemia due to iron deficiency.

 There are a few other conditions or illnesses that may cause brown vomit.
 Most of these are related to the gastrointestinal tract.

 These infections can cause inflammation and irritation of the gut, leading to changes in motility and the production of brown vomit.

 Pancreatitis causes the pancreas to become inflamed.
 It creates congestion that prevents the digestive enzymes' flow and leads to brown vomit.

-Crohn's disease onsets inflammation in the digestive tract that can cause bleeding.
+Crohn's disease can cause inflammation in the digestive tract, which can cause bleeding in those affected.
 This can lead to a build-up of brown pigment in the vomit.
 Other symptoms include abdominal pain, fatigue, and malnutrition.

 Acid reflux happens when stomach acid flows back up into the esophagus.
 It irritates the esophagus and leads to the formation of brown vomit.

 There are various conditions related to abnormalities in the blood vessels of the gastrointestinal tract.
 When present, damage related to these can result in varices (enlarged veins) in the stomach or esophagus.